Research Themes in Edinburgh Pathology

-Breast Cancer - both translational and clinical research studies underway in the Division of Pathology.
+Breast Cancer - both translational and clinical research studies underway in the Edinburgh Pathology.

 The integrative study of human and animal disease biology.

 Colorectal cancer research represents the major gastrointestinal pathological research theme.

 Edinburgh Pathology has broad research interests in gynaecological pathology.

 Research in recent years has included clinicopathological aspects of allograft rejection